 Protocol messages defined in this document may be transmitted over UDP.
 When no port is provided by the peer (see section 7.2.8), commands should be sent to the default port number, 2944 for textencoded operation or 2945 for binary-encoded operation.
-Responses must be sent to the address and port from which the corresponding commands were sent except if the response is to a handoff or failover, in which case the procedures of 11.5 apply.
+Responses must be sent to the address and port from which the corresponding commands were sent.